Click Airtime

 20Request declined due to low balanceInsufficient account balanceTop up your account balance in the dashboard

-30Recipient's number is invalidPhone number format is invalid or destination is not supportedVerify the phone number is in international format (e.g., 263719545499)
+30Recipient's number is invalidPhone number format is invalid, destination is not supported, OR the operator rejected the subscriber (not active / not KYC-verified for the requested service)Verify the phone number is in international format (e.g., 263719545499); for bundles, confirm the recipient is KYC-verified with the operator

 90External reference ID already existsThe extRefId was already used in a previous transactionUse a unique extRefId for each new transaction